 They also make sure that they use animals to provide for their needs.
 For example, they get their milk supply from cows and eggs from chickens.
 They use animals to meet their other needs as well.
 They keep goats for cheese and some of them raise sheep for the fleece that they turn around and use to make into clothing items.

 They put food that they’ve grown themselves into storage by preserving the foods.
-What they’ve actually done is to look at the way that life was lived long ago and they’ve seen how those people managed to live off the land and survive quiet well, and they emulate that.
+What they’ve actually done is to look at the way that life was lived long ago and they have seen how those people managed to live off the land and survive quiet well, and they emulate that.